nabinked/nabinked.github.io/_posts/2020-01-29-avoiding-duplicate-records-with-aws-kcl-and-s3.md

     }
 }
 ```
 `GetLastSequenceRanges` lists the all the keys with a given prefix, in our case it will be all the events for that minute, if there are no objects saved for that minute it means it is a fresh batch of events.
-This method will be called multiple time, with incrementing `index` by `IDeduplicaor` untill it returns an empty list of `SequenceRange`.
+This method will be called multiple time, with incrementing `index` by `IDeduplicaor` untill it returns an empty list of `SequenceRange`or the returned `SequenceRange` is less than the new `SequenceRange`

 6. The `SequenceRange` class helps us to filter out all records that have already been processed within this batch and then save the remaining under a new key.
 7. Also it is important to disable deduplication once there are no more duplicate records found using `_deduplicator.DisableDeduplication();`.
 This means that the records are fresh and no more deduplication needs to be done.
 When the consumer app starts, deduplication needs to be enabled by default to check if the app crashed unexpectedly the last time leaving duplicate records to be processed.